Kathund/AutoWelcomeBack/README.md

 ### v1.2.1

 - Fixed a bug where the module was not able to be turned off
-- Added more delay to the messages so the person joinning the server will be more likely to view the message
+- Added more delay to the messages so the person jointing the server will be more likely to view the message
-- Updated the way the delay system works so it will auctualy run and not just error out some times (was causing the game to crash)
+- Updated the way the delay system works so it will actually run and not just error out some times (was causing the game to crash)

 ### v1.2.0 - Custom Users